unisonweb/website/src/compare-lang/unison-for-java-devs.md

   newValue
 ```

-Unison's type inference means you don't need to specify the type of `localValue` or the top level function `exampleFunction`.
+Unison's type inference means you don't need to specify the type of `localValue` or the top-level function `exampleFunction`.

 </div><div>